Why Senior Living Must Think Differently About Multifamily Leads

-When thinking of industries that benefit from inbound marketing, senior living might not jump to the front of the brain.
+Senior living might not jump to the front of the brain when considering industries that benefit from inbound multifamily marketing.
 The boomer generation has joined the digital age with heels in the dirt, loudly proclaiming a preference for simpler times.

 Suddenly, the issue becomes clear.
-Not only will the market shift in the next few years to more tech-savvy tenants, but the generation of adults seeking solutions for their aging parents are likely looking for senior living groups where they can’t or won’t be found.
+Not only will the market shift in the next few years to more tech-savvy residents, but the generation of adults seeking solutions for their aging parents are likely looking for senior living groups where they can’t or won’t be found.

 The Newfound Power of Consumer Choice

-Targeting the Decision Maker
+Targeting the Decision-Maker

-When thinking of buyer personas for seniors, most people think of the active senior.
-Active seniors are those who are able to make their own decisions and support themselves in post-retirement.
-What many don’t consider is the growing population of seniors who require assistance and are reliant on loved ones to make their decisions.
+When considering buyer personas for seniors, most people think of the active senior.
+Active seniors can make their own decisions and support themselves in post-retirement.

+Many don’t consider the growing population of seniors who require assistance and rely on loved ones to make their decisions.
 The U.S. Department of Health and Human Services estimates that by 2050, the population of individuals using these types of long-term care services will double to 27 million.
 This is a significant shift that will transform the market completely.
 And for the children of this growing group of adults, research is key to finding high-quality care.

 Given the high turnover that exists because the cost and care quality do not meet the expectations of adult children, representing the ability to meet these needs in your online content is vital to success.
 Educating multifamily leads on these options can build authority with the industry shift from institutionalized care to more community-based services.

 The Benefits of Inbound Marketing for Senior Living